skypjack/entt/docs/md/faq.md

 ## The standard and the non-copyable types

 `EnTT` uses internally the trait `std::is_copy_constructible_v` to check if a component is actually copyable.
-However, this trait doesn't really check whether a type is actually copyable.
+However, this trait does not really check whether a type is actually copyable.
 Instead, it just checks that a suitable copy constructor and copy operator exist.<br/>
 This can lead to surprising results due to some idiosyncrasies of the standard.